mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # Rounding out the Story
 1. Moving to a new location involves a cost $c$ and requires a minimum population $M$ to move.
-2. If $p=B$ is achieved $K$ falls immediately to $K-D$ for the current generation.
+2. If $p=B$ is achieved,  $K$ falls immediately to $K-D$ for the current generation.
-3. Current generation: Splits to spread the drop in utility.
+3. Current generation: Splits to avoid the precipitous drop in utility.
 4. Upon exit, a new $B,K,D$ combination is drawn.

 ---